Free anti-virus programs

 My first choice - Avast Free Antivirus

-It does require registration upon first installation and once every year afterwards, but that is not difficult. avast!
-Free Antivirus does not consume too much resources and it can do scheduled scanning and boot-time scanning.
-Please note that the old avast!
-4 Home Edition is not able to perform scheduled scanning - upgrade to the latest version!
+It does require registration upon first installation and once every year afterwards, but that is not difficult.
+Avast Free Antivirus does not consume too much resources and it can do scheduled scanning and boot-time scanning.

 I recommend Avast for computers that are no more than 5 years old and do not feel very slow already.

 My second choice - Microsoft Security Essentials

-Version 4.0 (Microsoft skipped version 3 and released version 4 in April, 2012) of MSE does a good job at detecting viruses and malware plus it is very easy to use and configure.
+Version 4.5 (Microsoft skipped version 3 and released version 4 in April, 2012 and 4.5 in April, 2014) of MSE does a good job at detecting viruses and malware plus it is very easy to use and configure.
 There are only a few minor changes to user interface compared to version 2, but Microsoft claims that cleaning process is better and faster now.

 Microsoft Security Essentials is not resource-hungry and it is able to scan your computer on scheduled basis, but it can't do a boot-time scan.
 You can still use the program in Safe Mode, though.